-Working with both Dr. Janneke Hille Ris Lambers (Plant Community Ecology & Environmental Change, University of Washington) and Dr. Liz Van Volkenburgh (Plant Physiology, University of Washington) as an undergraduate and at present, my most recent work elucidates the coordinated morphological, anatomical, and functional changes that Populus tremuloides (Trembling Aspen) leaves undergo when acclimating to environmental stressors: low-water versus low-light availability (as may be expected with anthropogenic climate change).
+Prior to UCLA, I worked with Dr. Leander DL Anderegg, Melissa E Lacey, Dr. Janneke Hille Ris Lambers, and Dr. Liz Van Volkenburgh at the University of Washington elucidating the coordinated morphological, anatomical, and functional changes that Populus tremuloides (Trembling Aspen) leaves undergo when acclimating via developmental plasticity to environmental stressors: low-water versus low-light availability.

 Alec S. Baird